wangela/tipster/README.md

 # Tipster app for Android

 This is an Android application to calculate the tip amount based on the customer's preferred tip percentage.
+This is a project for the CodePath Intro to Android Bootcamp which you can sign up for at (http://codepath.com/androidbootcamp).

 Time spent: 18 hours spent in total